nvim-treesitter/completion-treesitter/README.md

 Actually, you will see two things : if you go on any identifier, its usages and definition should highlight automatically.

 An other thing is that the plugin provides two text objects :
-  - `gn` an incrementally growing node (identifier, expression, line, ...)
+  - `grn` an incrementally growing node (identifier, expression, line, ...)
-  - `gf` current context/function.
+  - `grc` incrementally growing contexts (if-else, for loop, function, ...)

 And as you start typing, suggestions will appear !